Sielinski/Riemann-hypothesis/README.md

 # Riemann-hypothesis
-An implementation of Riemann's prime counting function in R
+An implementation of Riemann's prime counting function in R.